 Visit Moree's first and only cellar door, Woolaway Wines, where you can enjoy wine tasting and a lovely morning or afternoon tea.

 Specialising in Premium Quality Wines

 Friday, Saturday, Sunday and Monday : 10am - 4pm

 Tuesday, Wednesday and Thursday: 10am - 1pm

 Plus public holidays (excluding Good Friday & Christmas Day)

-Please Note: For group and coach bookings please enquire on the contact provided below.
+Please Note: For group and coach bookings please enquire.

 The most recent addition to grace the Moree landscape is the Anzac Centenary Park which borders the Moree Bypass.
 Opening in 2015, Anzac Centenary Park is located in an area of historical significance and as you take a stroll, you will discover plaques explaining the history of the area including the Victoria Hotel, Moree Artesian Aquatic Centre, Moree Train Station, Moree Station Weigh Bridge and the Tennis Club.
 Anzac Centenary Park was established to honour the memory of local people who served Australia & the British Empire in WWI.
 As the war began, rural men rallied to the call of King & Country gathering in the local towns to enlist.
 Men from this region were called the Kurrajongs after trees native to this area.
 Kurrajong trees are now planted in the park to symbolise the enormous contribution and sacrifice rural families made in defence of their country.
 When they enlisted, troops marched from the town centre to the Victoria Hotel and waited there before they departed from the Moree Railway Station as they journeyed to join the conflict and when soldiers returned, they followed the same route but for some, the return journey was not to be.